aloha666/Java2021/Antra Java.md

 **process**: an execution of a program, OS will assgin memory for each process.

-**thread**: an execution routine of process within a precess which share the same memeory area.
+**thread**: an execution routine of process within a process which share the same memory area.

-**why we need multithreading?**  To achiece multi tasking
+**why we need multithreading?**  To achieve multi tasking

-One CPU: do threads concrrently, may be not parellelly, (jump from 1 to 2, then jump back to 1, etc)
+One CPU: do threads concurrently, may be not parallelly, (jump from 1 to 2, then jump back to 1, etc)

 multi CPU: do threads concreeemtly and parellelly